-- Dates: 2/17, 3/4, 3/27, 4/14, and final exam date. - All tests are open-book and open-note (so the questions will be harder). - All tests require a calculator. - All tests forbid phones. - When studying for tests, focus on your lecture notes and homework exercises. - The first four tests each cover about nine class days of material, about one week after the material was covered in class. - The final exam is comprehensive.
+- All tests are open-book and open-note. - All tests require a calculator and a pen/pencil. - All tests forbid phones. - When studying for tests, focus on your lecture notes and homework exercises. - The first four tests each cover about nine class days of material. - The final exam is comprehensive.